-This is the barrier which prevents many entrepreneurs from joining the Hollywood of Technology.
+This is the barrier that prevents many entrepreneurs from joining the Hollywood of Technology.

 3. Philadelphia, PA

 We can say that Philadelphia was the startup of the United States.
-In the 21st century, it has grown into a thriving city for tech startups, and statistical data prove this.
+The 21st century has grown into a thriving city for tech startups, and statistical data prove this.

-Comcast, the tech giant, headquartered in Philadelphia received the 4th place in the CB Insights ranking of the most active corporate startup investors in the US.
+Comcast, the tech giant headquartered in Philadelphia, received 4th place in the CB Insights ranking of the most active corporate-startup investors in the US.

 Comcast already has invested in 105 early-stage businesses.

 The local administration is also actively encouraging the entrepreneurial spirit: Mayor Jim Kenney supports the startup culture by funneling resources through various programs.

 One of these is StartUp PHL, created by the collaboration between the Department of Commerce of Philadelphia and its public-private economic development company.
 The program supports entrepreneurs not just with funding but also with mentorship.

 Do not let Silicon Valley dazzle your eyes – San Diego is a tech startup star in its rights.